advntgs/advblog/README.md

 ```
 - Layout will always be `post`

 - Title is the title of the post which is always in quotes.
+You can use capitalization as you want it to be displayed here.

 - The author is your first name in all lowercase.
 (Unless you don't have an author set up yet.)